Monitor toolbox by theme

 - IEA (2024), ICILS 2023 international report.

-- OECD 2024 note on managing screen time: how to protect and equip students against distraction.
+- OECD 2025 policy paper on preparing teachers for digital education and 2024 note on managing screen time: how to protect and equip students against distraction.